 Would the 80 km be to long for you then you can split this day by booking an extra overnight in Woerden.
 (30 km and 48 km)

-Only on Saturdays and Sundays from 1 April till 22 September
+Only on Friday, Saturdays and Sundays from April 10th until May 3rd and from September 4th until September 20th.

 In case of staying overnight in Amsterdam on Saturdays a surcharge applies